eConnah/School-Notes/School-Notes/Computer Science/NEA/Minigame Platformer - NEA.md

 - [ ] limitations and objective list
 - [ ] make a plan for level designs even though they're done
 - [ ] input storage and output and process table
-- [ ] pseudocode and flow charts
+- [x] pseudocode and flow charts
 - [ ] comment code
 - [ ] add notes to each screenshots
 - [ ] handle exceptions
 - [ ] improvements I could make if I had time and budget
 - [ ] video testing and test table
-- [ ] while testing code do a testable for each method
+- [x] while testing code do a testable for each method
 - [ ] playerpress dictionary to save my game

+## Constraints
+As I am a single developer making this project in my free time I have some obvious constraints such as:
+- Money - This is a project for my education and while due to that I can use copyrighted assets for free.
+There are still some assets that are paywalled and I can’t use them, I also can’t hire or even get help as this is meant to be done by myself.
+- Time - This project needs to be completed by Easter and must be done in my free time outside of school hours and my part time job.
+I also need to set aside time for revision and it can’t be completed when I’m abroad on holiday.
+- Skill - Currently I have received a fairly thorough introduction to C#, but still its just an introduction.
+I have no knowledge of topics that involve other libraries such as networking, databases and Unity

 # Plan
 ## Overall
 Hierarchy Chart